Find Affordable College Courses

 $55,587 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend Harvard University.
-The school came in at #4 on this year’s Best Value Engineering Schools in Massachusetts list.
+You’ll be in good company if you decide to attend Harvard University.
+It ranked #4 on our 2023 Best Value Engineering Schools in Massachusetts list.
 Located in the city of Cambridge, Harvard is a private not-for-profit college with a fairly large student population.

 In addition to its best value ranking, and one of the reasons why the school is on the list, Harvard is ranked #3 for overall quality for engineering in Massachusetts.

 Out of the 12 schools in Massachusetts that were part of this year’s ranking, Northeastern University landed the # 5 spot on the list.
-Northeastern is a very large private not-for-profit school located in the large city of Boston.
+Northeastern is a fairly large private not-for-profit school located in the city of Boston.

 Northeastern undergraduate students pay an average of $57,592 in in-state tuition and fees each year.
 The average amount in student loans that engineering majors at Northeastern take out is $25,659.
 The average monthly payment of a loan this size is about $412, assuming that the borrower is on a 10-year repayment plan.